What is Vaccination?

 Diphtheria is one among life threatening diseases that poses serious damage to the internal organs of its victim including lungs, kidneys, heart, and stomach.
 It is a bacterial infection that spreads through person-to-person contact.
 It attacks the respiratory system specifically nose, throat and tonsils resulting in sore throat, fever, swollen glands of the neck and weakness.

-5. Pertussis (Whooping Cough)
+5. Pertussis (Whooping cough)

 Pertussis is another of viral diseases.
 People infected with pertussis experience episode of extreme coughing which produces a whooping noise.
 It causes breathing difficulties for its victims.
 Since it is a viral disease, it spread from one person to another through cough, sneezing or touching of infected surfaces.